Explicit birational geometry of 3-folds and 4-folds of general type, III

 \section{\bf The lower bound of $K^3$ in terms of $m_0$}

-In explicit aspect of 3-dimensional birational geometry, a frustrating problem is to judge whether a given weighted basket ${\Bbb B}$ is geometric or not.
+In the study of 3-dimensional explicit birational geometry, a challenging problem is to determine whether a given weighted basket ${\Bbb B}$ is geometric, i.e. equal to ${\Bbb B_X}$ for some 3-fold $X$ or not.
 By exploiting geometric properties, one might be able to have a better estimation of the lower bound of $K_X^3$, and hence exclude some non-geometric formal baskets.
 In fact, in \cite[2.19$\sim$2.31]{Explicit2}, we already proved some effective inequalities for $K_X^3$.
 We shall go further along this direction in this section

 Let $X$ be a minimal 3-fold of general type.
 Assume $P_{m_0}(X)\geq 2$.
 Mostly we will take $\Lambda=|m_0K_X|$.
 Keep the settings in \ref{setup} and \ref{3fold}.

 $d_{m_0}=3$.\\ If we take $|G|$ to be $|S|_S|$, then $\beta=\frac{1}{m_0}$.
 It is known, from \cite[2.19]{Explicit2}, that $\deg(K_C)\geq 6$, $\xi\geq \frac{10}{3m_0+2}$ and $K_X^3\geq \frac{\xi}{m_0^2}$.
 Take $m= 5m_0+4,\cdots, (2t+1)m_0+2t$, successively.
 Then, by (\ref{i3}), one has $\xi \ge \frac{17}{5m_0+4}, \frac{24}{7m_0+6}$, $\cdots,$ $\frac{7t+3}{(2t+1)m_0+2t}$ respectively.
 Taking the limit, we obtain $\xi \geq \frac{7}{2m_0+2}$.
 Therefore